-These three approaches for generating ideas -- finding a starting point, reformulating the problem, and working from prior concepts - describe some of the ways participants worked to create concepts.
-Another way participants created and modified concepts focused on the characteristics and features the products could have.
-This strategy is called the Design Heuristics approach.
+These three approaches for generating ideas - finding a starting point, reformulating the problem, and working from prior concepts - describe some of the ways participants created concepts.
+They also utilized another ways of generating ideas, what we call the Design Heuristics approach, where participants focused on the characteristics and features that products could have.

-B. Design Heuristics
+Design Heuristics

-From the protocols collected for this study, we identified 62 separate Design Heuristics that participants applied to generate concepts.
-Fifty-three of these were identified in previous research (Daly et al., 2010; Yilmaz & Seifert, 2010; 2011), and nine were new strategies that emerged in the analysis, and were identified as new Design Heuristics.
+From the protocols collected for this study, we identified 62 Design Heuristics that participants applied to generate concepts.
+Fifty-three of these were identified in previous research (Daly et al., 2010; Yilmaz & Seifert, 2010, 2011), and nine were new strategies that emerged in the analysis, and were identified as new Design Heuristics.
 Twenty-one that were uncovered in our previous work did not appear in this design problem.
 The heuristics evident in this study and descriptions of the associated evidence are presented in Table 6.